Caihanwang/BIOS823_Assignments/README.md

 ### In different major, which university had the most PhDs graduates in 2017?
 To answer the question, I choose to draw a bar plot to show top 10 institutions with the most PhD graduates in different majors.
-The plot is as following:
+The plot is as following.
+In biological and biomedical sciences, Harvard University had the most PhD graduates in 2017.
+In computer and information sciences, Carnegie Mellon University had the most PhD graduates in 2017.
 ![plot4.gif](https://i.loli.net/2021/10/26/g9RCqs6TLxbf1EJ.gif)

 The figure plotting code is as following: